 Our comprehensive services include multi-vendor, multi-model maintenance for servers, networking equipment, and storage.
 Through our Third-Party Maintenance (TPM) services, we help extend the lifecycle of your IT hardware.

-By partnering with Evernex, your business benefits from expert advice and IT maintenance services.
 We help you leverage efficient cooling strategies and innovative technologies to maintain high performance and long-term reliability across your entire data center infrastructure.

 Optimize Your Data Center